jacobp100/jacob-does-code/technicalc.md

 <div class="block__content">

-## Every constant you&rsquo;ll ever need, built right in
+## Every constant you'll ever need, built right in

-With over 100 constants built in, no matter whether you&rsquo;re doing engineering, physics, or chemistry, you&rsquo;ll find every constant you need.
+With over 100 constants built in, no matter whether you're doing engineering, physics, or chemistry, you'll find every constant you need.

-If you don&rsquo;t?
+If you don't?
 You can _add your own_ &mdash; and even give your own symbol.

 </div>